 Movement: Transport links to the town centre were regarded by some people as a barrier to accessing work, activities, services, and volunteering opportunities.
 It was indicated that Community Transport was valued as a support to older people and those with mobility challenges to access recreation and support services.
 Demand for existing services is high, resulting in a requirement to book trips two weeks in advance suggesting that securing more resources might increase the services available.
-Feedback from Grassy Riggs older people group indicated that some participants are limiting visits to food pantry on a Friday due to the expense of having to take a taxi.
+Feedback from Grassy Riggs older people group indicated that some participants find it difficult to visit the Food Pantry on a Friday afternoon due to the expense of having to take a taxi.